 Parents often have questions regarding when they should keep their children at home.
 Below are a few guidelines to assist you in determining whether your child should stay home from school.

-- Until your child is fever free (less than 100 degrees F) for 24 hours.
+- Until they have been fever free (less than 100 degrees F) for 24 hours;

-- Red conjunctiva of the eye with discharge
+- If they have red conjunctiva of the eye with discharge; and/or

 When your child is absent from school with an illness, it is advisable to call the school or email your child’s teacher and Nurse Hoffman.